james-certn/engineeringladders/TechLead.md

 # Tech Lead

+_(Note that this ladder and related roles are not formally recognized or in use at Certn at the moment.
+This documentation is purely for reference and 1:1 discussion purposes.)_

 Role also known as dev lead, is the owner of the system and requires a unique balance between hands-on development, architecture knowledge and production support.

 | Level | Senior | Position |